 Who is Eric Wells?

-My academic training in communication studies was only the beginning of a skillset that takes years to cultivate.
+My academic training in communication studies was only the start of a long path leading to a particular skillset that has taken years to cultivate.
 I have a complementary set of soft skills and technical skills and the ability to seamlessly switch between them.
 I can write from the heart, with polished pedantry, and with the voice of a brand or organization.
 I can see big picture concepts without leaving individuals behind.
 Beyond that, I embrace cultural and technological evolution and excel when learning and applying new skills simultaneously.

-I am actively seeking roles where careful thinking, clear writing, and ethical judgment are treated as assets rather than obstacles; nonprofit communications, AI training/integration, and writing-centered positions are my current focus.
+I am currently seeking roles (career and volunteer) where careful thinking, clear writing, and ethical judgment are treated as assets rather than obstacles; nonprofit communications, operations, AI training/integration, and writing-centered positions are my current focus.

 But wait… there’s more!